hostmobility/host-insight-client/README.md

 The following responses can be handled:

 - Carry on: continue listening for new data
+- Control request: opens a remote control session in which the server can set digital out ports on the client
 - Software update: download a new version of the client from a predefined location
 - Config update: download a new configuration file for the client
 - Exit: terminate the application with exit code success